AnyChart/docs.anychart.com/Basic_Charts_Types/Sparkline_Chart.md

 In this sample you can see how it looks with a missing point and compare with a chart below, where this point is simply connected.

 {sample :width 688 :height 200}BCT\_Sparkline\_Chart\_07{sample}

+##Visualisation

+Here you will find some information about main parts of  the sparkline chart style and see the demonstration of style applying.

 ###Point width